Eddy-Arch/Hentai-discord-bot/README.md

 - are hard to edit
 - have more than 10k LOC
-the main idea behind the bot is that it was written as simply as possible, with less that 2000 LOC it was wirtten as a bit of a meme, but its still quite good in my opinion less is more, etc etc. if you have any questions or issues with the bot, feel free to open an issue. happy botting!
+the main idea behind the bot is that it was written as simply as possible, with less that 2000 LOC it was written as a bit of a meme, but its still quite good in my opinion less is more, etc etc. if you have any questions or issues with the bot, feel free to open an issue. happy botting!